lkaihua/Prism/README.md

 # Prism

-An image quick clustering tool
+An image quick clustering tool based on colour

 ![page-001](screenshot/prism-page-001.jpg)

-Prism starts with the color distribution of pictures to generate  *signatures*, abstract compact *minhash sketches*, and apply with *LSH*(locality-sensitive hashing) to find inner clusters.
+Prism starts with the color spectrum of images to generate *signatures*, abstract compact *minhash sketches*, and apply with *LSH*(locality-sensitive hashing) to find inner clusters.

 ## Introduction